owingsbj/MyAndroid/README.md

 - _android-toolbox_ by Victor Reiser.
 The current original is at https://github.com/Knickedi/android-toolbox.
 MIT License.

+- _aFileChooser_ by Paul Burke.
+The original is at https://github.com/iPaulPro/aFileChooser.
+Apache License.

 I've left the original package names should you want to compare and update.
 I highly appreciate the efforts of these developers and their generous donation to the open source community.